Let’s look at some useful writing tips for 2020, courtesy of our local writers’ group.

 2. Be happy: accept

-I started the Follyjohn Gossip series of Regency romances on a whim, and I’m enjoying this series because it’s fun.
+I started the Follyjohn Gossip series of Regency romances on a whim; it’s fun.

 At our group, we discussed all the plans we have for our writing, and how much our expectations get in our way.
 In 2018, I’ll accept whatever I happen to write, whether it’s a sentence, a scene, or a snippet for a blog post… I’ll let my muse decide.